gardener/landscaper/docs/guided-tour/basics/upgrade/README.md

 3. Wait until the Installation reaches phase `Succeeded` and check that the ConfigMap of the Helm chart is available in the target cluster.

 4. Upgrade the Installation by applying [installation-1.0.1.yaml](installation/installation-1.0.1.yaml).
-The upgraded Installation references the newer version `1.0.1` of the hello-world Helm chart, which simply deploys a Secret instead of a ConfigMap.
+This Installation references the newer version `1.0.1` of the hello-world Helm chart, which simply deploys a Secret instead of a ConfigMap.

    ```shell
    kubectl apply -f <path to installation-1.0.1.yaml>